bartbutenaers/node-red-contrib-v8-cpu-profiler/README.md

 5. The File-Write node will store the json result in a ***.cpuprofile*** file.

-6. Open the .cpuprofile file in a third party tool to show the ***flamegraph***.
-See [this](https://github.com/bartbutenaers/node-red-contrib-v8-cpu-profiler/wiki/Visualize-the-.cpuprofile-file-in-Chrome-Developer-Tools) wiki page how to achieve this via the Chrome Developer Tools.
+6. Open the .cpuprofile file in a third party tool to show the ***flamegraph***, for example via Chrome Developer Tools.

+The wiki contains a [tutorial](https://github.com/bartbutenaers/node-red-contrib-v8-cpu-profiler/wiki/Do-a-Node-RED-CPU-profiling-analysis-via-Chrome-Developer-Tools) which explains step-by-step how to do a Node-RED CPU profiling analysis via Chrome Developer Tools.

 ## Node properties